 I have a tendency to get excited about all the amazing (crazy) ideas on Pinterest, but I remind myself that my kids don’t care about ninety percent of that stuff.
 They care about having a fun cake, a piñata, and playing with their friends (oh, and presents).

 So, I try to be intentional about NOT getting carried away planning parties.
-I try to find low-effort, inexpensive ways to make my kids’ parties fun.
+Instead I look for low-effort, inexpensive ways to make my kids’ parties fun.
 Thus far, it’s been pretty successful.

 OUR LEGO BIRTHDAY PARTY